 This section is for you to explain the nature of your circumstances rather than the detail.
 It asks you to be specific about what has prevented you from undertaking your assessment or what has significantly impaired your assessment performance.

 This section also allows the University to (anonymously) understand the general reasons why students are submitting IMC claims in order to help us improve our support where appropriate.
-Please make sure to read and follow the guide on what is, and is not normally considered a valid reason for an IMC claim.
+Please make sure to read and follow the guide on what is, and is not normally considered an accepted reason for an IMC claim.

 In this section, you'll be able to go into detail about your circumstances and the impact they had on your assessment (this might include not being able to submit your work).
 Word lengths are included as a guide to how much detail you need to go into.
 The information you share will help the panel to understand your circumstances and the impact.

-When considering if your IMC claim is valid, it will be the severity of the impact on your assessment that is relevant, rather than the severity of the impact on you as an individual.
-Of particular interest will be when the circumstances occurred, if they were unexpected, unplanned and/or outside of your control, and how they impacted on your assessment performance (as opposed to your ability to study).
+When considering your IMC claim, it will be the severity of the impact on your assessment that is relevant, rather than the severity of the impact on you as an individual.
+Of particular note will be when the circumstances occurred; if they were unexpected, unplanned and/or outside of your control; and how they impacted on your assessment performance (as opposed to your ability to study).

 Deadline for submitting your IMC claim

-You should submit your IMC claim as soon as you can after your affected assessment/exam rather than waiting until the last moment.
+You should submit your IMC claim as soon as you can after an affected assessment/exam and by no later than the following deadlines: